Artist Hahn Rowe in Something about the Weather

 Upcoming Events

-Columbia University School of the Arts presents Is God Is, a directing thesis production by current student Brittany Vi-King and written by Aleshea Harris.
+Columbia University School of the Arts presents Into the Woods, a directing thesis production by student Brennan Urbi.

 How does one study memory?
 How do we use it to reconstruct the past in stories, memoir, and dramatic work?
 Playwright and Alan Kanzer Writer-in-Residence Sarah Ruhl in dialogue with Daphna Shohamy, Neuroscience, and Professor of the Arts and Dean Emerita Carol Becker.
 Introduced by Brian Kulick, Chair of the MFA Theatre Program.